Chiron-o1: Igniting Multimodal Large Language Models towards Generalizable Medical Reasoning via Mentor-Intern Collaborative Search: Related Works

 \section{Related Works}

 \textbf{Reasoning in Medical MLLMs.} As multimodal reasoning demand grows, frameworks and techniques have evolved, extending the reasoning capabilities of Large Language Models (LLMs)~\cite{guo2025deepseek, team2025kimi, qwq32b} to tackle more complex general-purpose vision-language tasks~\cite{touvron2023llama, yao2024minicpm, chen2024internvl, bai2025qwen2}.
 Techniques such as prompt tuning \cite{zamfirescu2023johnny}, SFT \cite{shen2024rethinking}, and RL \cite{chu2025sft} have emerged as critical methods for boosting the reasoning capabilities of MLLMs.
-Given its potential to enhance model's performance on complex tasks, reasoning ability has also garnered significant attention in medical domains~\cite{chen2024huatuogpt,wang2025baichuan}.
+Given its potential to enhance model's performance on complex tasks, reasoning ability has also garnered significant attention in medical domains.
+Models like HuatuoGPT-o1 \cite{chen2024huatuogpt} and Baichuan-M1 \cite{wang2025baichuan} are dedicated to enhancing the ability to solve medical problems through rigorous and transparent reasoning paths.
 However, equipping MLLMs with reasoning capabilities by integrating multimodal medical information remains an open and challenging problem.
 Recent studies \cite{liu2024medcot, wei2024mc} have explored designing well-crafted prompts to simulate the reasoning process from medical problems to correct answers, often involving multiple doctor roles or functional modules.
 However, the applicability of the aforementioned methods is limited.
 Meanwhile, as DeepSeek-R1 significantly enhances model reasoning capabilities through GRPO \cite{guo2025deepseek}, an increasing number of studies follow this paradigm to adapt RL to the medical domain.
 Med-R1 \cite{lai2025med}, utilizing the GRPO strategy, demonstrates superior performance across different image modalities, enhancing the generalizability of MLLMs in medical reasoning.
 Similarly, MedVLM-R1 \cite{pan2025medvlm} adopts an RL framework to encourage the discovery of human-interpretable reasoning paths.
 However, these RL-based models rely solely on fixed reward functions (e.g., format and accuracy), neglecting the evaluation of reasoning paths, which can easily lead to superficial or hallucinated reasoning processes.
 In contrast, our proposed method leverages a collaborative search to identify high-quality reasoning paths with minimal hallucinations, thereby enhancing reasoning abilities.